RedisTimeSeries/RedisTimeSeries/docs/docs/configuration.md

 ## RedisTimeSeries configuration parameters

-The following table summerizes which configuration parameters can be set at module load-time and which can be set on run-time:
+The following table summarizes which configuration parameters can be set at module load-time and run-time:

 | Configuration Parameter                                                    | Load-time          | Run-time             |
 | :-------                                                                   | :-----             | :-----------         |